jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

         1. make sure there is only one DockerizeROR running, because port is not dynamic
     8. now you can access ip:3000 to check whether it is okay
     9. git push to repo
-    10. go to dockerizeRORPrerequisitePlusOrders/ folder and checkout . operation, make sure randomName is back.
+    10. go to dockerizeRORPrerequisitePlusOrders/ folder and checkout . operation, make sure rubyFourKingWebsite is back.

 2. Using an existence ROR